-Hence an investor‘s ability to self-direct their retirement funds ultimately depends on whether they can transfer or roll over their capital to a custodian that allows them to self-direct their IRA.
+Hence an investor‘s ability to self-direct their retirement funds ultimately depends on whether they can transfer or rollover their capital to a custodian that allows them to self-direct their IRA.

 An investor who has a 401(k) with their current employer must leave their present employer in order to be able to roll over to our self-directed IRA.
 In addition to this, if an investor has been making contributions to a bank or brokerage IRA, they can transfer those funds to a self-directed IRA.

-For purchasing alternative investments such as real estate, the custodian and not the beneficiary of the self directed IRA must hold the investment.
-The purchase contract is made in the name of the IRA, since the property is an IRA investment.
+For purchasing alternative investments such as real estate, the custodian and not the beneficiary of the self-directed IRA must hold the investment.
+The purchase contract is made in the name of the IRA since the property is an IRA investment.
 At this point, the custodian reviews the private placement investment to check its legal compliance.

 Next, the custodian signs the private placement purchase direction and proceeds to execute the investment on the beneficiary’s behalf.
-In addition to this, the beneficiary account must receive any potential distribution or profit from the sale of the investment.
+In addition to this, the beneficiary account must receive any potential distribution or profit from the sale of the asset.

-Self-directed IRA real estate investments and its rules :-
+Self-directed IRA real estate investments and its rules:-

 When an investor buys real estate with an IRA, they must consider the following rules: